-The Guelph Film Festival started in the early 1980's, making it one of the oldest documentary focused film festivals in the world.
-We are located in Guelph, Ontario, Canada and our programming focuses on social justice, the environment, and community building.
-We have purposefully kept the festival small to help encourage participation in our post film discussions, which are lead by either the filmmaker, film subject, or someone from the community with knowledge that can connect international issues with local initiatives.
-Venues range in size from 80-300 seats, with most being around 80-100 seats.
+The Guelph Film Festival started in the early 1980's, making it one of the oldest documentary-focused film festivals in the world.
+We are located in Guelph, Ontario, Canada and our programming focuses on social justice, the environment, and community building (all broadly construed).
+We have purposefully kept the festival small to encourage participation in our post-film discussions, which are lead by the filmmaker, film subject, and/or someone from the community with knowledge of the topic(s) that can connect broader issues with local initiatives and understandings.
 At the GFF we focus on inspiring community engagement and appreciation for the arts through connecting people with stories of global reach and local relevance. #LetsTalkDoc

-22nd Annual Guelph Film Festival
+23rd Annual Guelph Film Festival

 4. Films which have received screenings in Guelph, ON prior to the festival are ineligible.

-7. Promotional materials of selected films become the property of the GFF and can be used to promote the Festival and the programs of the Festival in all mediums.
+8. Promotional materials of selected films become the property of the GFF and can be used to promote the Festival and the programs of the Festival in all mediums.

-1. All digital screeners must be delivered to the GFF by September 1, 2019 and can provided either via a download link/instructions emailed to email@example.com or mailed on a USB key at shipper’s expense to:
+1. All digital screeners must be delivered to the GFF by September 10, 2020 and can provided either via a download link/instructions emailed to email@example.com or mailed on a USB key at shipper’s expense to: